Crazy Boy (film)

 Crazy Boy is a 2016 Kannada-language romantic drama film directed by Mahesh Babu and produced by G. Chandru under Durga Parameshwari Amma Films.
 The film stars debutants Dilip Prakash and Ashika Ranganath in the lead roles, while P. Ravi Shankar, Rangayana Raghu and Sadhu Kokila appear in supporting roles.
 The music was composed by Jassie Gift, while cinematography and editing were handled by Shekhar Chandra and K. M. Prakash.

 Crazy Boy was released on 18 August 2016.
-The film was dubbed in Hindi with the same name and in Gujarati as Pahelo Divas (પહેલો દિવસ).
+The film was dubbed in Hindi with the same name and in Gujarati as Pahelo Divas.

 Plot

 Arjun, a passionate and family guy, is raised by his father's friend, a mechanic, after the death of his parents in a car accident.
 Nandini, a rich college girl, soon falls for his good nature.
 Arjun also contests to become a college leader, which earns the wrath of Vikki, a high profile brat, but soon ends the rivalry and they become friends.
 However, their love life doesn't go smoothly after an incident, where Arjun's father gets insulted by Nandini's brother intentionally as he doesn't accept their relationship.
 Later, Nandini is introduced to her would-be-groom Manoj, a rich businessman, by Nandini's brother.
 However at a stage play, Arjun and Nandini get cleared of their misunderstanding and they reunite.
 In a fit of rage, Manoj tries to kill Nandini, but is captured by the police, who reveals that he is actually a fraud, running a gang of human traffickers.
 Nandini's brother realize his mistake and accepts their relationship.